CodeOTR/code_on_the_rocks/README.md

 ---

-# 🍹Code on the Rocks
-A bold and balanced state management library that pairs MVVM structures with the simplicity of InheritedWidget.
+A bold and balanced state management library that pairs MVVM structures with the simplicity of InheritedWidget 🐦🍹

 ## Inspiration
 Over the years I've become a big fan of several different "state-management" solutions: